cs28-droid/Team20_REFRESH/README.md

 - **Further Miniaturization**: Optimize hardware layout for a more compact and lightweight design.
 - **Additional Sensors**: Integrate core body temperature and stress sensors for a more comprehensive physiological profile.
 - **Advanced Data Analysis**: Implement cloud-based storage and analytics for long-term performance tracking.
-- **Enhanced Communication**: Use BLE or 5G to improve scalability and reduce latency.
+- **Enhanced Communication**: Use WiFi Max or 5G to improve scalability and reduce latency.

 This system has potential applications in high-stress environments such as firefighting, military operations, and industrial safety, marking a significant step forward in wearable technology.